Finance Bill Committee: Clause 47 stand part

 Voting Aye meant

-Support removing VAT exemption for private schools, raising revenue from independent education to fund state schools
+Support removing VAT exemption for private schools to raise revenue for state education investment

 Voting No meant